 \subsection{Election rules}

-An approval-based \myemph{committee rule} is a function $f$ that, given an instance $(P,k)$, returns a non-empty set of winning committees, each of size at most $k$. \footnote{It is often assumed that a committee rule can only return committees of size exactly $k$.
-We allow committees of size smaller than $k$ for technical reasons: it will make the definition of our new Rule X more natural.} Typically, the output of $f$ will be singleton, but several committees may be tied.
+An approval-based \myemph{committee rule} is a function $f$ that, given an instance $(P,k)$, returns a non-empty set of winning committees, each of size at most $k$.\footnote{It is often assumed that a committee rule can only return committees of size exactly $k$.
+We allow committees of size smaller than $k$ for technical reasons: it will make the definition of our new Method of Equal Shares more natural.} Typically, the output of $f$ will be singleton, but several committees may be tied.
 Below, we recall definitions of two prominent election rules known in the literature, and introduce one additional rule which is new to this paper.

 \begin{description} \item[Proportional Approval Voting (PAV).]
 Given an election instance $(C, N, P, k)$, for each committee $W \subseteq C$ we define its PAV score as:

 PAV picks committees with the highest score: $\argmax_{W \subseteq C : |W| \le k}\score_{\mathrm{PAV}}(W)$.